Please note that this privacy notice has recently been updated. If you have any questions about the recent changes, please contact email@example.com

 What are cookies?

-As with most other commercial websites, our website uses a standard technology called ‘cookies’.
+As with most other commercial websites, our website uses a standard technology called‘cookies’.
 Cookies contain information that is transferred to your computer’s hard drive.
-They help us to improve our website and to deliver a better and more personalised service.
-They also save you from re-inputting information when you return to our website.

 We use the following cookies on our website:

 Strictly necessary cookies

 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website

 These cookies set by a third party (DoubleClick) and are used for serving targeted advertisements that